 Semgrep's pattern-based scanning allows teams to write and enforce security or code-quality best practices specific to their stack.

 The tool integrates with GitHub, GitLab, and CI/CD pipelines through standard workflows.
 Security teams often prefer Semgrep for developer-centric workflows that catch OWASP Top 10 vulnerabilities without the noise generated by generic scanners.
+Recent updates include OWNERS/CODEOWNERS file integration, improved parsing of composer.lock and tsconfig.json, and support for the uv package manager.

-What's the setup experience?
+What's the Setup Experience?

-Semgrep pros
+Semgrep Pros

 - Custom rule flexibility: Write rules specific to your organization's patterns and security requirements.